Why many children in the intensive class at their regular school learn too little German

 These and other questions are answered in our blog article:

-“Learning German for children in Frankfurt: The most important questions about our language courses (Part 2)”
+“Learning German for children in Frankfurt: Key questions about our German Classes for Children (Part 2)”

 Advantages of our concept